A selection of new books for Lincoln School of Humanities and Heritage added to the Library during this academic year can be found here.

 Requesting Inter library loans

-If you are unsure what you can request please contact the Acquisitions team.
+If you are unsure what you can request please contact the Content and Collections Team.